Phoenixravier/aliceravier.github.io/index.md

 ## Creating a protocol
 A protocol consists of states that instances of the class can be in, and transitions between the states facilitated by method calls.
-All protocols must start in the "init" state and end in the "end" state.

 ### Specification